RudyTurnquest/Lab1_SOHO-Network/README.md

 (Purpose: Automate IP address assignment and reduce manual configuration errors.)
 #
 # Takeaways and Challenges
 A few things went wrong during this lab.
 I had a few Coding errors such as  (1) excluding the default gateway from EVERYTHING else.
-(I forgot to exclude it from DHCP and also fmistakely used it as end deveice IP address).
+(I forgot to exclude it from DHCP and also mistakely used it as end device IP address).
-Another coding error I had was (2) when creating the sub-interfaces for R1, I tried to assign an IP address first instead of establishing the Encapsulation is _802.1Q_.
+Another coding error I had was (2) when creating the sub-interfaces for R1, I tried to assign an IP address first instead of setting the Encapsulation is _802.1Q_.
 This resulted in the sub-interfaces not being up.

 # Skills Learned: